BunsDev/s1ngularity-response/guides/gh-checks.md

 You need to be an org owner to view the audit log.

-- [ ]	Go to the organization’s home page.
+- [ ]	Go to the organization's home page.
 - [ ]	Open Settings → Audit log
   - Path looks like `/organizations/<org>/settings/audit-log`
 - [ ]	In the Query box, use: